 Possible Fault Action No fuel Check fuel level and ensure adequate fuel is available.
 Overheating Allow engine to cool before restarting.
-If possible, improve engine cooling, such as operating in lower temperatures or in shade etc. Fuel strainer blocked Check and clean the fuel strainer.
-Carbon build-up on spark plug Remove the spark plug and clean any carbon from the electrodes before re-installing it.
+If possible, improve engine cooling, such as operating in lower temperatures or in shade etc. Carbon build-up on spark plug Remove the spark plug and clean any carbon from the electrodes before re-installing it.
 Carburettor blocked Clean the carburettor.